yashjal/bond-over-books/README.md

 that belong in someone's library.
 Essentially, it's a platform for book lovers.

 ## Data Model ##
+We simply have to store a collection of books and each books will be referred to by a user.

+First draft Schema:
 ```javascript
 // users
 // * our site requires authentication...